-In clause 8.2, interactions are described from the point of view, respectively, of the PHG application and the health and fitness services application.
-It is important to note that how the health and fitness services application communicates with its MQTT server is up to the application.
-The only
+In clause 8.2, interactions are described from the point of view, respectively, of the PHG application and the Health & Fitness services application.
+It is important to note that how the Health & Fitness services application communicates with its MQTT server is up to the application.
+The only normative components of the APS interface are the exchanges between the PHG application and the Health & Fitness and MQTT services.